 Um Bongo, Um Bongo, they drink it in the congo.

 The python picked the passion fruit, the marmoset the mandarin.

 The parrot painted packets, that the whole caboodle landed in.

 So when it comes to sun and fun and goodness in the jungle.

 They all prefer the sunny funny one they call Um Bongo!”

 If you only remember one thing about STS2 guaranteed it will be Mr Bongo.
 During the era when voiced adventure games were known as ‘talkies’ because they rarely did, some developers did their own thing without first consulting a brigade of lawyers.
 I miss those days.

 A number of familiar faces make a comeback for the sequel including the demonic duo – Gerald and Max – who have spent the last three years slumming it in demeaning kiddie entertainment roles to make ends meet following a less than prosperous return to the fiery depths of hell.
 I think they must have some dirt on the director because they’re a permanent fixture on the roster throughout the series.

-Obviously there’s Calypso who was entirely absent from STS1 on account of him being wizard-knapped by Sordid.
+Obviously there’s Calypso who was entirely absent from Simon the Sorcerer 1 on account of him being wizard-knapped by Sordid.
 This time he’s present in body as well as spirit, serving as your dimension-hopping mentor and guilt-tripping grandfather figure who needs your help more than you his; Calypso’s granddaughter Alix – named after playtester Alix West I believe – is later abducted by Sordid’s flying boar vassals and you’re expected to do the honourable thing by rescuing her.
 Not that the ‘h’ word features too prominently in his vocabulary.

 Calypso: “Thank god you’re back, they’ve taken Alix!
 They’ve taken my granddaughter!”